open-telemetry/semantic-conventions/CONTRIBUTING.md

   - When no suitable alternatives are provided, altering an ECS name solely for the purpose of complying with [Name Pluralization guidelines](docs/general/attribute-naming.md#name-pluralization-guidelines)
     MAY BE avoided.
-- Do not use an existing ECS name as a namespace.
+- We should aim to avoid using an existing ECS name as a namespace whenever possible and feasible.
+However, in critical situations where no other good option exists, such changes might be necessary.
 If the name must differ, use a different namespace name to avoid clashes or avoid using the namespace entirely.
 See the [ECS field reference] for existing namespaces.

 [nvm]: https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating
 [stability guarantees]: https://github.com/open-telemetry/opentelemetry-specification/blob/v1.26.0/specification/versioning-and-stability.md#semantic-conventions-stability